delyle/ImpulsiveBiped/README.md

 ## Dependencies

-The optimization requires [GPOPS-II](https://www.gpops2.com/) and has been tested on MATLAB 2019a.
+The optimization requires [GPOPS-II](https://www.gpops2.com/) and [SNOPT](https://ccom.ucsd.edu/~optimizers/solvers/snopt/) and has been tested on MATLAB 2019a.

 ## Simple useage